-Application Applied
+Application : Applied

-Explanation on Independence of the AC
+Explanation on : application of the Independence of the AC

-application of the

 practice Paramount has never appointed any former audit partner of its external auditors as a Director of the Company.
 The TOR of the AC also require a former key audit partner of the Company's external auditors to observe a cooling-off period of at least three years before being appointed to the AC, should there be any such appointment.

-Explanation for
+Explanation for : departure

-departure

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged
+Large companies are require to complete the columns bel d to complete the columns below.
+Non-large companies are encouraged ow.

-to complete the columns ,

 Measure :

 Timeframe :